mstfacmly/mstfacmly.github.io/_drafts/TheJoysOfHelping.md

 * But mainly after having a chat with a priest about how he must be sacrificed to save humanity before humanity could even care about his existence
 * The film's refusal to touch upon the rebuilding of Metropolis
 * Clark and Lois' relationship in spite of a lack of a chemistry or set up or build up
-* How Clark has a job at the Daily Planet in spite of no (presented) past writing
+* How Clark has a job at the Daily Planet in spite of no (presented) past writing experience
 * Clark's unwillingness to do his job as busboy and somewhat bouncer and throw out a trucker harassing a waitress, and instead choosing to jam a bunch of logs into the trucker's vehicle
-* How Zod and the other Kryptonians wanted to terraform Earth rather than...any of the other nearby planets, or how Kal doesn't even bring up that possibility instead of sheepishly pleading "No!
+* How Zod and the other Kryptonians insistence on terraforming Earth rather than...any of the other nearby planets, or how Kal doesn't even bring up that possibility instead of sheepishly pleading "No!
 Zod!
 I can't take part of this!
 Zod!
 ZOOOD!"

 A number of the above problems could be levied at other Superman movies, except those other films weren't presenting themselves as "more realistic, gritty, adult" versions of Superman.